 Training computers to understand, model, and synthesize human grasping requires a rich dataset containing complex 3D object shapes, detailed contact information, hand pose and shape, and the 3D body motion over time.
 While “grasping” is commonly thought of as a single hand stably lifting an object, we capture the motion of the entire body and adopt the generalized notion of “whole-body grasps”.
 Thus, we collect a new dataset, called GRAB (GRasping Actions with Bodies), of whole-body grasps, containing full 3D shape and pose sequences of 10 subjects interacting with 51 everyday objects of varying shape and size.
 Given MoCap markers, we fit the full 3D body shape and pose, including the articulated face and hands, as well as the 3D object pose.
 This gives detailed 3D meshes over time, from which we compute contact between the body and object.
 This is a unique dataset, that goes well beyond existing ones for modeling and understanding how humans grasp and manipulate objects, how their full body is involved, and how interaction varies with the task.
 We illustrate the practical value of GRAB with an example application; we train GrabNet, a conditional generative network, to predict 3D hand grasps for unseen 3D object shapes.

 We capture a very accurate dataset, named GRAB, of people interacting with 3D objects.
-We then use it to train a network, GrabNet, that generates hand grasp for novel objects.
+We then use it to train a network, GrabNet, that generates hand grasps for novel objects.

 Please register and accept the License agreement on this website in order to get access to the GRAB dataset.
 The license and downloads section include explicit restrictions per subject, to which you agree to comply with.